alpaka-group/llama/documentation/pages/user/mappings.rst

 know that there is a simple interface every mapping has to be implemented against.

-All mapping have an interface which binds the user domain and datum domain type like this
+All mappings have an interface which binds the user domain and datum domain type like this

 .. code-block:: C++